michelesr/thesis/src/intro.md

 that provides automatic check of software projects, building and testing the applications at every revision.
 Tests can run in the developers machines, but it is mostly important that they run also in a Continuous Integration system.
-Once revision are uploaded in a SCM system, the automated tests have to be run (Continuous Integration), and if the tests pass, then the application can be automatically deployed (Continuous Delivery), while if the tests don't pass, the deploy must abort and developers have to be warned about the critical situation.
+Once revision are uploaded in a SCM system, automated tests have to be run (Continuous Integration), and if the tests pass, then the application can be automatically deployed (Continuous Delivery), else, the deploy must abort and developers have to be warned about the critical situation.

 This work is the outcome of a collaboration with the *beFair* software development team, that begun at the firsts months of 2015, when the team realized that